Matt Reeves' long-awaited The Batman starring Robert Pattinson is just about to open on Friday, March 4, and is getting pretty stellar early reviews.

-The Batman director/co-writer Matt Reeves has named four specific Batman comic book stories that inspired his version of DC's Dark Knight.
-Two of them made our list of the best Batman stories of all time, but we think all four are great picks.
+Reeves, The Batman's director and co-writer has named four specific Batman comic book stores that he says inspired his version of DC's Dark Knight.
+We tend to believe him because two of them made Newsaram's own list of the best Batman stories of all time, but we think all four are great picks.

 - Batman: The Long Halloween by Jeph Loeb and Tim Sale